+Your Lawyer

-Your Lawyer: If you are 12 years old or older, you will have a public defender appointed to you as your lawyer.
+If you are 12 years old or older, you will have a public defender appointed to you as your lawyer.
 Your lawyer will represent you in court and talk to the judge for you about what you would like to happen.
 The information you tell your public defender is privileged.
+This means that he or she will not share your information with anyone else unless you give permission.
+You need to let the lawyer know what you want shared.